CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

-# Exercise 1: Analyze Images with Computer Vision
+# Lab 1: Analyze Images with Computer Vision

+## Estimated Duration: 90 Minutes

-## Lab scenario
+## Overview

 Azure AI Vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
 In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects, landmarks, celebrities, brands, and the presence of adult content.
 You can also use the Azure AI Vision service to analyze image color and formats, and to generate "smart-cropped" thumbnail images.